 contact@consultdmw.com

-Our client leases vehicles, office equipment, business machines, furniture and so on to other businesses, education and local government.
+The client for who I created this database leases vehicles, office equipment, business machines, furniture and so on to other businesses, to education and to local government.

 Work on this System started in 2001.
 At the time it was considered a stop-gap while the client awaited incorporation of lease managment into their centralised data processor.
 This did not happen.